 Raw Dietary Cannabis

-Despite the psychoactive effects that draw many to marijuana, it’s a plant like any other.
-Marijuana is only psychoactive when it is dried, aged and heated.
+Despite the psychoactive effects that draw many to cannabis, it’s a plant like any other.
+Cannabis is only psychoactive when it is dried, aged and heated.
 Fan leaves and flowers can be taken directly from a live plant and consumed like a vegetable.
 Salads or green smoothies are great options to enjoy the benefits of the plant without getting high.

 Visit Euphoria Wellness

 If you’re looking for an alternative to smoking, or you just want to try out some new ways to experience cannabis, any of these consumption methods are a great start.
 Just be sure to pay attention to your dosage and be sure that the method and strain you’re using are ideal for your desired effects.
 It may take some experimentation and guidance to find the best option for your needs.